Multiplex Assay Strategies with Simple Western

 The capillary-based Simple Western™ platform is an established market leader in generating high-quality Western blot data and now is pushing the boundaries of multiplexing by enabling a variety of strategies for detection of multiple proteins in each sample.
-While all Simple Western users can multiplex proteins that have disparate molecular weights in the same chemiluminescence channel by utilizing the SDS-PAGE separation which separates proteins by size before immunodetection, several additional multiplexing options are available to Simple Western users of instruments like Jess™ and Abby™.
-These additional multiplex methods enable simultaneous detection of multiple proteins, even with overlapping molecular weights.
-With Simple Western, you get rich and quantitative multiplexed protein characterization data with just 3 µL of sample, and it’s fully automated so you can design your next experiment while Simple Western does the work for you.
+Do multiple immunoassays or combine your immunoassay data with total protein normalization using just 3 µL of sample.
+It’s fully automated so you can design your next experiment while Simple Western does the work for you.

 Molecular Weight Size-Based Multiplexing

 Multiplexing based on molecular weight gives you the flexibility you need to detect multiple protein targets that vary in molecular weight within the same capillary.
 Get more out of your 3 µL sample!
 Multiplexing two targets in one capillary with Simple Western doubles the number of data points per sample and increases the data quantitation accuracy when you normalize to biological loading control or system control.
 Learn More about Molecular Weight Size-Based Multiplexing.
 Next time you multiplex a rabbit primary with an antibody raised in different species, use the new 20X Anti-Rabbit HRP Conjugate for the best results.